A strict diet may not be necessary for you. Good food choices begin with a proper mindset.

 As long as you’re living in integrity and kindness, it’s nobody’s business what you eat – even if it seems like a strict diet to others.

-Action Step: for the remainder of today, I invite you to notice which of the daily habits and automatic behaviors you engage in are inspired by what truly serves you, and which are standard operating procedure in our culture.
+Action Step: for the remainder of today, I invite you to notice which of the daily habits and automatic behaviors you engage in are inspired by what truly serves you (or the standard operating procedure in our culture).

 2. Understand that “Longevity” Means “Health Span”

-While the medical community focuses on miracle breakthroughs that will allow future generations to live well beyond 100, we can make positive changes in our own lives now that will lengthen the number of years in which we can remain cheerful, alert, and vigorous.
+While the medical community focuses on miracle breakthroughs that will allow future generations to live well beyond 100, we can make beneficial changes in our lives now that will lengthen the number of years we can remain flexible, positive, and vigorous.

 It’s particularly helpful when you can repeat a new, healthier choice long enough for it to turn into an actual habit – so that it’s a part of your brain’s wiring and your body’s muscle memory.

 Longevity means more than just having a long lifespan.
 It also means:

 - enjoying excellent physical health in later years